 Common conditions treated by charge nurses

 Charge nurses can treat all the same conditions as RNs.
 They educate patients and their families about medical conditions and instructions for their ongoing care.
+They also:

 Where do charge nurses work?

 Charge nurses work primarily in hospitals, where there is the greatest need for their services.
 If you choose to become a charge nurse and don’t want to work in a hospital setting, you have alternatives.
-Some other places you can use your skills include:
+Some of the other places you can use your skills include:

 - Ambulatory specialty departments